How to trade ETH: a beginner’s guide

 - How to trade Ethereum: top tips for success

-It is a good time to learn how to trade ethereum, or ether (ETH), to give it its proper name, the currency of the Ethereum blockchain.
-This blockchain has been hit by the recent crypto market crash, but ether remains the second biggest coin, and with its starring role in the decentralised finance ecosystem, it is not going away.
-In this guide on how to trade ethereum, we will look at some leading ethereum trading strategies and explore factors that drive prices.
+It is a good time to learn how to trade Ethereum, or ether (ETH), to give it its proper name, the currency of the Ethereum blockchain.
+This blockchain has benefited from the crypto boom of 2021.
+Ether’s value improved by more than 900% between November 2020 and November 2021.
+It remains the second biggest coin, and with its starring role in the decentralised finance ecosystem, it is not going away.
+In this guide on how to trade Ethereum, we will look at some leading Ethereum trading strategies and explore factors that drive prices.

 Learn how to trade Ethereum